 Internal joinery and kitchen fittings

 Repair category 2

-Notes Internal joinery is generally serviceable however some wear and tear items were noted to the kitchen fittings, internal doors and facings.
-Future maintenance or upgrading should be anticipated.
-Low level internal glazing should be checked for safety glass.
+Notes Internal joinery is generally serviceable however wear and tear items were noted to kitchen fittings, internal doors and facings and future maintenance or upgrading should be anticipated.

-Chimney breasts and fireplaces

-Repair category 1

-Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
+Chimney breasts and fireplaces Repair category 2 Notes Wear and tear was noted to the fires and maintenance/repair will be required.
+The dining room fireplace has been blocked over in a DIY manner and requires to be made good.
+It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
 All test documentation should be obtained and authenticated at the point of sale.
 In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.

 Internal decorations

-Repair category 1
+Repair category 2

-Notes The internal decoration will require to be upgraded dependant on individual taste.
+Notes The interior requires to be decorated.